rllyhz/smart-music-player/README.md

     1.	to control songs that are currently played.

-    2.	to manage playlist songs
+    2.	to manage playlist songs.

     3.	to manage playlist fav songs.